On the large-scale geometry of graph braid groups via cubical structures: Introduction

 \section{Introduction}

 For a finite connected graph \(\graf\), the \emph{ordered} and \emph{unordered \(n\)-configuration spaces} are defined by

-respectively, where \(\bbS_n\) is the symmetric group of \(n\) letters acting on \(\graf^n\) by permuting coordinates.
-The corresponding fundamental groups are called the \(n\)-braid group and the pure \(n\)-braid group over the graph \(\graf\), respectively, and are also referred to as the \emph{graph \(n\)-braid group} and the \emph{pure graph \(n\)-braid group}.
-If \(\graf\) is not a path graph, then the isomorphism type of these groups is independent of the choice of basepoint.
-Moreover, it is well known that a (pure) graph \(n\)-braid group is determined by \(n\) and the homeomorphism type of the \emph{underlying graph}, and that the (pure) \(n\)-braid group over any path graph is trivial.
+and the \emph{graph \(n\)-braid group} is \(\bbB_n(\graf) = \pi_1(UC_n(\graf))\).
+These groups depend only on \(n\) and the homeomorphism type of the \emph{underlying graph} \(\graf\), and are trivial if and only if \(\graf\) is homeomorphic to a line segment.
+A key feature distinguishing graph braid groups from their manifold counterparts is that they admit natural cubical models.
+After suitably subdividing the underlying graph \(\graf\), the group \(\bbB_n(\graf)\) is realized as the fundamental group of the discrete configuration space \(UD_n(\graf)\), which is a \emph{special} cube complex in the sense of Haglund--Wise (see \Cref{Abrams}).
+This cubical structure provides a powerful framework for studying their large-scale geometry.

-Unlike braid groups over manifolds, graph braid groups admits a canonical cubical structure.
-More precisely, after suitably subdividing the underlying graph \(\graf\) if necessary, the graph braid group \(\bbB_n(\graf)\) arises as the fundamental group of the discrete configuration space \(UD_n(\graf)\), which is a \emph{special} cube complex in the sense of Haglund--Wise \cite{Abrams00,CW,HW08,Gen21GBG} (see \Cref{definition:discrete configuration spaces,Abrams}).
-This feature allows one to study their large-scale geometry via the combinatorial and geometric properties of the associated configuration spaces.
+Our approach is guided by the principle that the large-scale geometry of \(\bbB_n(\graf)\) is reflected in the cubical structure of \(UD_n(\graf)\).
+Rather than relying on combinatorial methods such as discrete Morse theory to compute presentations, we analyze geometric features of these cube complexes, including hyperbolicity, the presence of undistorted surface subgroups, and structural decompositions arising from graph operations.
+This viewpoint allows us to detect obstructions and structural properties that are not visible from purely combinatorial approaches.
+In particular, this perspective reveals geometric obstructions and decomposition phenomena that do not appear at the level of presentations.

-The primary goal of this paper is to investigate the large-scale geometry of graph braid groups through the structure of their configuration spaces.
-Early on, it was conjectured in \cite{Ghrist01} that graph braid groups might always be isomorphic to right-angled Artin groups (RAAGs; see \Cref{Ex:Salvetti complex}), but this turns out not to be true in general \cite{KKP12,FS08,CD14,KLP16}.
-Nevertheless, since both graph braid groups and right-angled Artin groups arise as fundamental groups of special cube complexes, the following question plays a central role in the study of the large-scale geometry of graph braid groups.
+A central motivation comes from the study of quasi-isometry classes of graph braid groups.
+It was conjectured in \cite{Ghrist01} that graph braid groups might always be isomorphic to right-angled Artin groups (RAAGs), but this is known to fail in general \cite{KKP12,FS08,CD14,KLP16}.
+Since both graph braid groups and RAAGs arise as fundamental groups of special cube complexes, it is natural to ask:

-\begin{question} Are graph braid groups always quasi-isometric to right-angled Artin groups?
-Or can we classify graph braid groups quasi-isometric to right-angled Artin groups? \end{question}
+\begin{question} Is every graph braid group quasi-isometric to a RAAG?
+Or can we classify graph braid groups quasi-isometric to RAAGs? \end{question}